 A Carrier in Kota Kinabalu

-Misiewicz said he routinely communicated dealt with ((provide the schedules to??? what specifically does "dealt with" entail???/fixed)) Leonard and Edmond Aruffo, a former US Navy lieutenant commander working for GDMA., who plead guilty to fraud in July 2015. ((sentenced???)/fixed - see below)
+Misiewicz said he routinely communicated with Leonard and Edmond Aruffo, a former US Navy lieutenant commander working for GDMA.

 "They would ask me questions about schedules that I had no idea about," Misiewicz said, noting he wasn’t GDMA’s only source for information.